 When and What is my Automatic Enrolment Staging Date?

-For most companies, 2017, due to new laws concerning workplace pensions (i.e. employers must offer one) will serve as the year of their staging date.
-This applies to you no matter what the size or nature of your company — even if you employ one person, you must ensure that any worker is automatically enrolled into a pension scheme and receiving the minimum contribution towards it.
+For employers, offering your staff a workplace pension is a legal requirement.
+This applies to you no matter what the size or nature of your company — even if you employ one person, you must ensure that they are automatically enrolled into a pension scheme and receiving the minimum contribution towards it.

 Knowing which employees are eligible for automatic enrolment, what is expected of you as an employer and the charges, dates and contributions you must make can be an overwhelming task at first.